aeirola/terraform-provider-bitbucket/docs/index.md

   The Bitbucket provider to interact with repositories, projects, etc..
 ---

+!> Deprecated!
+Please use one of the more maintained forks, for example [DrFaust92/bitbucket](https://registry.terraform.io/providers/DrFaust92/bitbucket).

 # Bitbucket Provider

 The Bitbucket provider allows you to manage resources including repositories,